 Buying travel insurance is often left to the last minute, but buying early has its advantages.
 For example, if you have to abandon your plans, most travel insurance plans include cancellation cover as standard.

-Certain policies also feature redundancy cover, which will pay out if you had to cancel your trip due to one of you losing your job.
+Certain policies also feature redundancy cover, which will pay out if you have to cancel your trip due to losing your job.

 If you’re lucky enough to have a few holidays in the pipeline, you could always take out annual cover rather than separate, single trip policies.
-Not only will this mean less hassle for you – as you’ll only need to arrange insurance once – but it could also save you money.
-Again, just make sure you read the small print of the policy so you’re aware of things like the maximum number of days covered for each trip.
+Not only will this mean less hassle for you – as you’ll only need to arrange insurance once – but it could save you money.

-Make sure you familiarise yourself with standard levels of cover provided by insurers.
-For instance, Which? only recommends* policies with at least £2 million of medical cover for Europe, or £5 million worldwide.
-It also suggests that you should have £1,500 worth of cover for baggage and personal belongings, and £3,000 for cancellation or curtailment.
+It also suggests you should have £1,500 worth of cover for baggage and personal belongings, and £3,000 for cancellation or curtailment.

 If you expect your holiday to be adventure-filled, pay attention to any exclusions which may be part of your policy.
 You may need to add certain activities to your policy, for an extra fee, if you wish to be covered for them.

 5 How honest should I be about medical conditions?

 Never twist the truth when taking out insurance – why take the risk of invalidating your cover to make a marginal saving?

 OK, you’re all set.
 Find out more about Zurich travel insurance HERE.

 We're not responsible for the content of other websites